nDohms/Challenge-370-Easy-UPC-check-digits/README.md

+r/dailyprogrammer/
 # Challenge-370-Easy-UPC-check-digits
-The Universal Product Code (UPC-A) is a bar code used in many parts of the world.
+"The Universal Product Code (UPC-A) is a bar code used in many parts of the world.
 The bars encode a 12-digit number used to identify a product for sale, for example:

 042100005264
 The 12th digit (4 in this case) is a redundant check digit, used to catch errors.
 Using some simple calculations, a scanner can determine, given the first 11 digits, what the check digit must be for a valid code.
 (Check digits have previously appeared in this subreddit: see Intermediate 30 and Easy 197.)
 UPC's check digit is calculated as follows (taken from Wikipedia):